xLucida/Certia/replit.md

 ## Overview

 RTW-DE is an HR compliance SaaS application designed to manage employee right-to-work eligibility in Germany.
 It provides HR teams with tools to track visa documentation, assess work authorization status, and monitor expiry dates for various German work permits like EU Blue Cards, Employment Authorization Titles (EAT), and Fiktionsbescheinigung documents.
 The system supports full CRUD operations for employee management, bulk employee imports, and dual-mode right-to-work checks for both pre-employment candidates and existing employees.
 It features automated eligibility evaluation based on German visa rules, document upload and storage, and a unified dashboard with advanced filtering capabilities.
-The application aims to offer a premium user experience inspired by Linear and Stripe.
+The application delivers a premium SaaS user experience with deep navy/ink primary colors (#0F172A), subtle gradients, refined typography, and polished micro-interactions throughout.

 ## User Preferences